cossssmin/esploated/README.md

 # ESPLOATED

-Things email service providers do to your code.
+Things Email Service Providers do to your code.

 ## What is it?